Welcome to:

 In addition to routine monitoring, two NERC-funded iCASE PhD projects were investigating soil microbial (NE) and chemical (YWS & YPP) processes underpinning carbon and water related ecosystem services.

-Results are available as part of the Phase 1 (BD5104) Defra Report and the recent 10-year PAG report for Phase 2 together with a short & full summary
+Medium-term results are presented in the recent 10-year PAG report for Phase 2 together with a short & full summary

 Some related publications are made available o this site (see Biography), but see here for further publications.